 To make treacle tart, you need treacle syrup.
 And the best treacle syrup—or at least the easiest to find—is Lyle's Golden Syrup.
 I picked up a bottle from Amazon.com and used over half for the recipe.
 I'm totally going to buy a 4-pack of the 16-ounce tins because I have a feeling I'll be making this tart a few more times...

-I also grabbed this 2-pack of tart pans.
+I also grabbed a 2-pack of tart pans.
 They were the perfect size for this recipe and I loved the loose bottom for serving.

 Also, traditional treacle tart usually has a lattice top in addition to the pastry shell, but that would NOT be easy and I'm all about easy.
 Plus, without the additional pastry, you save calories, which means you feel less guilty about having a second slice.
 Or three.